Glossary

 APS

 Accredited Payables Specialist.
-Title awarded to accounts payable employees who have completed certification exams provided by Accounts Payable & Procure-to-Pay Network and The Institute of Management & Administration.
+Awarded to accounts payable employees who have completed certification exams provided by Accounts Payable & Procure-to-Pay Network and The Institute of Management & Administration.
 Accredited Payables Specialist certification states that the individual has demonstrated the knowledge and skill to excel in accounts payable.

 Arms Export Control Act (AECA) Debarred List